 As with all Google smartphones, the Pixel 3 was released with Android 9 (Pie) and Google Assistant.
-As such, you’ll also be getting monthly security updates for the next two years.
+As such, you’ll also be getting monthly security updates for the next three years.

 Google has also included a few other apps which are part of Android 9 on the Pixel which include Google Assistant and Digital Wellbeing.
 Google Assistant is also available on other Android devices, of course, and allows you to use your device as a digital assistant.
 In addition, the Pixel 3 and 3 XL feature Active Edge technology which allows you to simply squeeze the smartphone to launch Google Assistant instead of having to say “Hey, Google” or “OK, Google” to launch it.

 Digital Wellbeing is a newer Google app which not only allows you to track your daily usage but also limit apps to a certain amount of allowable time each day.
 Other functions of Digital Wellbeing include Do Not Disturb, Wind Down, and “Shhh” — the ability to flip your Pixel 3 facedown to enable DND mode.
 As far as I know, the Digital Wellbeing app is currently only officially available on Google Pixel phones.